-Kyle Floyd is in his second year as a volunteer assistant coach at USC Upstate.
-Floyd joined the coaching staff in February, 2017.
+Kyle Floyd is in his third year as a volunteer assistant coach with the USC Upstate baseball program.

 A native of Windsor, Ill., Floyd was twice recognized with All-South Atlantic Conference merits, as he finished his two-year tenure at Lincoln Memorial University with a career .349 batting average.
 He made 84 appearances with 76 starts in his career, helping the Railsplitters combine for 53 wins in two seasons.

 Before arriving at Lincoln Memorial, Floyd played two seasons at Kaskaskia College, where he hit .354 over his two-year tenure.
 While he was a sophomore, Kaskaskia won the Region 24 Championship and the Northern District Championship in 2013 while also making an appearance in the NJCAA Division I World Series.
 That same season, he was recognized as both the North District and Region 24 Catcher of the Year.